+We were so happy and so excited!
+After a difficult birth , we had our first perfect little baby.
+We named her Zoe, which means "life".
 Chris and I are kind of old school.
 We wanted Zoe to have her mommy home with her.
 We knew it would be a struggle, living on one income, but we'd saved some money, and we could live pretty cheaply if I didn't need a car or work clothes or transportation.

 I started getting into the groove of being a mommy.
 At first I couldn't believe that they'd let us take this little thing home with us.
 I stared into Zoe's face so much that my husbands face looked MASSIVE to me.
 If you're a parent, I'm sure you know exactly what I mean.

 When Zoe was two-and-a-half we popped out number two.
 This time we had a baby boy.
 We named him Edgar.
 He was a dream!
 So perfect and this one was sleepy.
 You don't know how much this was a relief to me after having a high-needs toddler.
 We were out and about together the next day.

-Zoe had proven to be as filled with life as we thought she would be, and needed to be socializing ALL the TIME.
-So at age 32, I had a super active two-and-a-half year-old, and a sleepy newborn baby.
+Yes, I know kids are exhausting.
+Sometimes I wished I was back at work just so I could use the bathroom with no one following me.
 What would I do when they went to school?
 When I was 29, working, and pregnant I calculated that I'd be working again at 37 when number two would be in full time school.